zzz845zz/kaist-cp.github.io/_people/kisoo.kim.md

 I am an **Undergraduate Student in [KAIST Department of Mathematical Science](https://mathsci.kaist.ac.kr)** and **[KAIST School of Computing](https://cs.kaist.ac.kr)**.

-Currently, I am interested in the formal verification by computer in practical applications, i.e. compilers or systems.
+I am interested in the formal verification across a wide range of topics, from computer systems to pure mathematics.
-I am looking for learning how to design and verify concurrent and parallel systems by joining and working at **[Concurrency and Parallelism Laboratory](https://cp.kaist.ac.kr)**.
+Currently, I am studying the automation of formal verification by joining and working at **[Concurrency and Parallelism Laboratory](https://cp.kaist.ac.kr)**.

 {% include person_contact.md person_id=person_id %}